BachWV/BachWV.github.io/content/about.md

 bilibili: https://space.bilibili.com/36175480

-This site used to have a lot of content about life, but I removed it.
-You can still find it here on git commit(you know it is Github pages).
-Now I hope more life insights will be published on the Weixin Official Account and a private site (you can dig my GitHub to find this site), this site will only share technical content for now.
+This site used to have a lot of content about life, and I removed it.
+You can still find it in my git commit(you know it is Github pages).
+Now my life insights have been published on the Weixin Official Account and a private site (you can dig my GitHub to find this site).This site will only share technical content for now.

 Weixin Official Account : 一行瑠璃

-Update on Friday!

 ![一行瑠璃](https://s2.loli.net/2021/12/04/9waly3vRBjW7Y28.jpg)